Reason

-Reason is the capacity of consciously applying logic by drawing conclusions from new or existing information, with the aim of seeking the truth.
-It is closely associated with such characteristically human activities as philosophy, science, language, mathematics, and art, and is normally considered to be a distinguishing ability possessed by humans.
-Reason is sometimes referred to as rationality.
+Reason is the capacity of consciously applying logic by drawing valid conclusions from new or existing information, with the aim of seeking truth.
+It is associated with such characteristically human activities as philosophy, religion, science, language, and mathematics, and is normally considered to be a distinguishing ability possessed by humans.
+Reason is sometimes referred to as rationality, although the latter is more about its application.

-Reasoning is associated with the acts of thinking and cognition, and involves the use of one's intellect.
-The field of logic studies the ways in which humans can use formal reasoning to produce logically valid arguments.
+Reasoning involves using more-or-less rational processes of thinking and cognition to extrapolate from one's existing knowledge to generate new knowledge, and involves the use of one's intellect.
+The field of logic studies the ways in which humans can use formal reasoning to produce logically valid arguments and true conclusions.
 Reasoning may be subdivided into forms of logical reasoning, such as deductive reasoning, inductive reasoning, and abductive reasoning.

 Aristotle drew a distinction between logical discursive reasoning (reason proper), and intuitive reasoning, in which the reasoning process through intuition—however valid—may tend toward the personal and the subjectively opaque.
 In some social and political settings logical and intuitive modes of reasoning may clash, while in other contexts intuition and formal reason are seen as complementary rather than adversarial.
 For example, in mathematics, intuition is often necessary for the creative processes involved with arriving at a formal proof, arguably the most difficult of formal reasoning tasks.

 Reasoning, like habit or intuition, is one of the ways by which thinking moves from one idea to a related idea.
-For example, reasoning is the means by which rational individuals understand sensory information from their environments, or conceptualize abstract dichotomies such as cause and effect, truth and falsehood, or ideas regarding notions of good or evil.
+For example, reasoning is the means by which rational individuals understand the significance of sensory information from their environments, or conceptualize abstract dichotomies such as cause and effect, truth and falsehood, or good and evil.
 Reasoning, as a part of executive decision making, is also closely identified with the ability to self-consciously change, in terms of goals, beliefs, attitudes, traditions, and institutions, and therefore with the capacity for freedom and self-determination.